Best cooking apps for the Super Bowl

 It's Super Bowl time, folks!
-It's time once again for professional football's biggest event, with Super Bowl LI featuring a matchup between the New England Patriots and the Atlanta Falcons.
+It's time once again for professional football's biggest event, with Super Bowl LII featuring a matchup between the New England Patriots and the Philadelphia Eagles.
 But the real question of the game is this: what are you going to eat at your Super Bowl party?

 Sure, you could settle for pizza or wings, but you could try to go for something different this year, and actually cook something for your Super Bowl party.
 But what should you make?
 Well, the apps I've collected here will help you find just the right recipes for the big game.